V0 is now available! We'll release moreeee soooon .

 A subquery is a query inside another query,

 often used to filter or calculate values for the outer one.
-You can use them in the WHERE
+You can use them in the WHERE, FROM, SELECT, or HAVING clauses.

 Let's find all customers who placed an order in January 2025 with a total over 100: